DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay ins/payins-peru/payins-peru-wallet/yape-one-shot.md

 deprecated: false
 hidden: false
 metadata:
-  title: 'Crea pagos con Botón Yape: One Shot | ProntoPaga Docs'
+  title: 'Botón Yape: One Shot | ProntoPaga Docs'
   description: >-
     Yape One Shot is a new Yape feature that enables fast, one-time payments without the need to enter banking details, making online purchases